Connecting Tableau to SQL Server

-In this article, we will show you the steps involved in connecting Tableau to SQL Server.
-Besides, how to use the data present in SQL Tables as Tableau Data Source with an example.
+In this article, we will show you the steps involved in connecting Tableau to the SQL Server.
+Besides, learn how to use the data present in SQL Tables as a Tableau Data Source with an example.

 Steps involved in connecting Tableau to SQL Server

-If you have not started the software yet, Double click on the desktop to open.
-Once it is open, it looks like the below screenshot.
+If you have not started the software yet, double-click on the desktop to open it.
+Once it is open, it looks like the screenshot below.

 To connect Tableau, first, select the Microsoft SQL Server Option under the Connect to a Server section.